SriHarsha-Paladugula/SriHarsha-Paladugula.github.io/_posts/Efficient_Deep_Learning/Model_Efficiency/Pruning/2025-05-25-Neural-Network-Pruning-Part4-Advanced-Techniques.md

 - Accuracy drop per iteration: ~2%
 - Fine-tuning recovers: 1.5%
 - Cumulative effect: **<1% final loss**

+**Looking ahead:** Iterative pruning works remarkably well, but it still assumes we need to train dense first.
+What if sparse networks could train from scratch?
+We'll explore this radical idea in Part 5 with the Lottery Ticket Hypothesis.

 ## Automated Pruning: AutoML for Compression